Weddinger Opposition: Decline

 At the end of 1926, the Weddinger opposition split into two currents.
 The reason was the so-called Letter of 700, which was initiated on the occasion of the expulsion of Grigori Zinoviev from the Politburo of the CPSU by the Weddinger opposition and an ultra-left group around Ruth Fischer, Hugo Urbahns and the Reichstag member Werner Scholem.
 The letter saw the party in a state of siege and noted an atmosphere of hypocrisy, fear, insecurity and disintegration.
 With the slogan back to Lenin, an open discussion in the KPD was called for, especially about the situation in the Soviet Union.

-Wilhelm Kötter and Artur Vogt refused to sign the letter of the 700 because they were bothered by the involvement of Ruth Fischer and Arkardi Maslow.
+Wilhelm Kötter and Artur Vogt refused to sign the letter of the 700 because they were bothered by the involvement of Ruth Fischer and Arkadi Maslow.
 After an increasingly polemical exchange of blows between Kötter and Weber, the Weddingen opposition split.

 From the point of view of the party leadership and the ECCI, the split was a good development because it made it easier to fight the opposition.
 Compared to other opposition groups, the KPD leadership had so far acted cautiously against the Weddinger opposition.